kaz-utashiro/App-Greple-xlate/examples/README.deepl-EN-US.md

 Mount the current git repository and run make in the Docker environment.

+If you are sure what command you want to run, you can specify the `-n` option, like `xlate -nGDM`.

 #### `xlate -GC`

 Launch a shell in the Docker environment.

+Git and a set of other tools are installed, so you can work straight through.
+Note that it mounts your working directory, so any modifications you make there will be reflected in the original files.